microprediction/timemachines/README.md

  - Bundle data with prediction logic
  - Rely on column naming conventions
  - Require 20+ lines of setup code before a prediction can be made
+ - '5min'

 Just observing, not judging.

 ### Out of scope
 The simple interface is not well suited to problems where exogenous data comes and goes.
 You might consider a dictionary interface instead, as with the river package.
 It is also not well suited to fixed horizon forecasting if the data isn't sampled terribly regularly.
+Nor is it well suited to prediction of multiple time series whose sampling occurs irregularly.

+### You may prefer
+See the [list of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) ranked by download popularity.